Sarah is a certified Hatha, Vinyasa, & Kundalini yoga teacher. She is an artist who believes in the importance of living a creative life.

 - Movie tickets: These are great for film lovers and a nice date night for couples.

-- Bottle opener: A trinket that comes in handy.
+- Bottle opener: This trinket often comes in handy.

 - Naughty game dice: These are sure to spice things up a bit!